AppDaemon/appdaemon/docs/DOCKER_TUTORIAL.rst

 Docker is a popular application container technology.
-Application containers allow an application to be built in a known-good state and run totally independant of other applications.
+Application containers allow an application to be built in a known-good state and run totally independent of other applications.
 This makes it easier to install complex software and removes concerns about application dependency conflicts.
 Containers are powerful, however they require abstractions that can sometimes be confusing.